 In May 2013 Cody earned his MFA in Figurative Painting from AAU.

 Since then, Cody has been traveling the world and painting.
 Most recently he spent 2 years in Southeast Asia, Australasia, Japan, and Cancun.
 Within the next couple years, Cody intends to develop a new complete body of paintings while living in Thailand.

-As I clear my conscious mind it peels away to reveal the vast unconscious dimensions of my greater being.
+As I clear my conscious mind through meditation it peels away to reveal the vast unconscious dimensions of a greater being.
 Because this awareness produced in me a natural affinity for eastern thought I refer to my works as “Jātaka Tales” or simply “Jātakas”.
 I see the challenges, enigmas, sentiments, and ephemera of my experience as similar to the historical 3rd person Jātaka narratives of Gautama Buddha prior to his enlightenment.
 The term “Budgie-Sattva” within my oeuvre is an appropriation combining the word budgie (parrot) with “bodhisattva”, or one who is still on the path toward perfect awareness.

-The traditional Jātaka tales are an interesting collection of Buddhist allegories which recognize the subjective journey toward enlightenment by illustrating the groundwork an individual goes through.
-That groundwork manifests as incarnations of personal identity, experience, and learning; a framework allowing me to build a body of paintings pulling from my exterior and interior life.
+The traditional Jātaka tales are a collection of Buddhist allegories which detail the subjective journey toward enlightenment by illustrating the evolution of the individual.
+That evolution manifests as incarnations of personal identity, experience, and learning; a framework allowing me to build a body of paintings pulling from my exterior and interior life.
 Traditional Jātaka tales describe multiple past lives of the Gautama Buddha, where each identity is a separate incarnation.
 In my works, these multiple incarnations of self are contained within one life.
-In effect, I am narrating contemporary Jātaka tales from the 1st person perspective.
+In effect, I am narrating contemporary Jātaka tales from a 1st person perspective.